-If you choose to 'major' in Sociology, you take a further four modules in Sociology in final year, including an independent dissertation, involving your own research conducted under the supervision of one of the lecturers in Sociology.
-You then take your finals in Sociology at the end of fourth year.
+- Students continuing with Sociology in the final year take a further four modules, including an independent dissertation, involving your own research conducted under the supervision of one of the lecturers in Sociology.

 - Students who finish up in Sociology at the end of third year still get a joint degree in their two chosen subjects (e.g. Sociology and Geography).

 Is it for me?